mattja/distob/README.rst

 |
 | Arithmetic operations can freely mix ordinary arrays with the new array types.
 | Normal numpy ufuncs can also be used on the distributed arrays.
-| Arithmetic and ufunc computations will automatically be routed to an engine, or executed in parallel on several engines, depending on where the data is. (needs numpy>=1.11.0)
+| Arithmetic and ufunc computations will automatically be routed to an engine, or executed in parallel on several engines, depending on where the data is. (requires numpy with the ``__numpy_ufunc__`` feature enabled)

 | ``concatenate``, ``vstack``, ``hstack``, ``dstack``, ``expand_dims``, ``transpose``, ``rollaxis``, ``split``, ``vsplit``, ``hsplit``, ``dsplit``, ``broadcast_arrays``:
 | These work like the numpy functions of the same name.
 But these can be used with a mix of ordinary ndarrays, RemoteArrays and DistArrays, performing array structural changes while keeping the actual data distributed across multiple engines.